vazco/meteor-universe-i18n/README.md

 });
 ```

-Additionally you can use listen on this event:
+also you can use listen on this event:
 ```
 i18n.onChangeLocale (function(newLocale){
     console.log(newLocale);